 Our computerized management information systems are designed to improve operating efficiencies, provide corporate management with timely access to financial and marketing data and reduce store and corporate administrative time and expense.
-We have installed Domino's PULSETM, our proprietary point-of-sale system, in every Company-owned store in the United States, in more than 99% of our domestic franchise stores and in over 50% of the international stores.
+We have installed Domino's PULSETM, our proprietary point-of-sale system, in every Company-owned store in the United States, in more than 99% of our domestic franchise stores and in nearly 60% of the international stores.
 Domino's PULSETM features include:

-- touch screen ordering, which ensures accuracy and facilitates more efficient order taking; - a delivery driver routing system, which ensures delivery efficiency; - administrative and reporting capabilities, which enable store managers to better focus on store operations and customer satisfaction; and - state-of-the-art digital ordering capability, including Pizza Tracker and Pizza Builder.
+- touch screen ordering, which ensures accuracy and facilitates more efficient order taking; - a delivery driver routing system, which assists with delivery efficiency and safety; - administrative and reporting capabilities, which enable store managers to better focus on store operations and customer satisfaction; and - state-of-the-art digital ordering capability, including Pizza Tracker and Pizza Builder.

 We require our domestic franchisees to install and maintain Domino's PULSETM.
-Additionally, Domino's PULSETM has been installed in over 2,700 international franchise stores.
+Additionally, Domino's PULSETM has been installed in over 3,400 international franchise stores.
 Management believes that utilizing Domino's PULSETM throughout our domestic system, and a growing portion of our global system, provides us with competitive advantages over other point-of-sales systems, including:

-- consistent execution and communication of operational best practices in our stores; - real-time dissemination of data with field management, which enables efficient and informed decision making; - data collection capability, which provides senior management insight into store operations; - innovation sharing throughout the system, which allows all users to be more efficient and profitable; and - electronic dissemination of materials and information to our stores, which reduces training and operating costs.
+- integration with multiple digital ordering platforms and applications; - consistent execution and communication of operational best practices in our stores; - · real-time dissemination of data with field management, which enables efficient and informed decision making; - data collection capability, which provides operations management insight into store operations; - · innovation sharing throughout the system, which allows all users to be more efficient and profitable; and - electronic dissemination of materials and information to our stores, which reduces training and operating costs.

 Since the rollout of Domino's PULSETM to our domestic stores, our online ordering transactions have grown.
-Currently, on average, approximately one-third of our domestic stores' sales originate online.
+Currently, on average, approximately 40% of our domestic stores' sales originate online.
 In 2010, we made the strategic decision to develop our own online ordering platform and manage this important and growing area of our business internally.
 In 2011, we launched a new mobile application for the iPhone and iPod touch to provide further convenience for our customers when ordering online.
 In 2012, we launched a new mobile application for the Android smartphone and for Amazon's Kindle Fire, and we also launched a new Spanish-language ordering mobile application for smartphones.
+In 2013, we launched our enhanced online ordering profiles platform, allowing customers the ability to reorder their favorite order in as few as five clicks, or about 30 seconds.
 We intend to continue to enhance and grow our online ordering capabilities.